malramsay64/phd-thesis/03_Dynamics/results.md

 These assumptions stem from the formulation from Brownian motion.
-@Sec:jump_dynamics investigates the first of these assumptions, so here we look towards the second.
+@Sec:jump-dynamics investigates the first of these assumptions, so here we look towards the second.
 @Fig:trans_rot_trimer depicts a decoupling of the translational and rotational diffusion constants.